Lesson 1: Salt and light.

 Activity: Watercolor painting with salt — Activity Leader

-Dismissal: Collect tags and make sure each child leaves with their caregiver.
+Dismissal: Use the iPad Roster to dismiss children making sure each child leaves with their care-givers.

 Preliminary Discussion — Bible Story Leader